 Article 3.04.1 DEMAND FOR PROVIDING A MEDICAL REVIEW

-A Medical Review application will be requested by the CMWFHC-ADC and considered retroactively should an athlete’s sample produce an Adverse Analytical Finding for a prohibited substance or method.
+A Medical Review application will be requested by the CMWFHCM-ADC and considered retroactively should an athlete’s sample produce an Adverse Analytical Finding for a prohibited substance or method.

 Article 3.04.2 CRITERIA FOR GRANTING EXEMPTION BASED ON MEDICAL REVIEW